masogit/am-browser-doc/docs/features/builder/view.md

 ## Others

 - Click each link title, AM schema side bar will address the table directly.
-- Export view definition as json file.
+- Export view definition to a json file.
 - Share a view with guest users by sending a URL in email.

 > Define **My** view with `CurrentUser` in AQL filter, e.g.: `Portfolio.User=CurrentUser`, then share it to guest users.
 They can query their own AM data.